Growth and Development in Children with Congenital Heart Disease

 Hearts that pump inefficiently due to a congenital heart defect must also pump more rapidly to meet the body's needs.
 The body's metabolism is faster under these conditions, and therefore, extra calories are needed in order for a child with congenital heart disease to maintain weight and grow.

-Doctors, nurses, and nutritionists can help develop a plan to ensure that your child gets adequate nutrition to meet his or her body's needs.
+Doctors, nurses, and nutritionists can help develop a plan to ensure that your child gets enough nutrition to meet his or her body's needs.
 Suggestions may include the following:

 Supplemental tube feedings.
 Tube feedings can either supplement or take the place of regular feedings in a child that needs to take in more calories and nutrients in order to grow.
 Tube feedings are given through a small, flexible tube that passes through the nose, down the esophagus, and into the stomach.
 Infants may be allowed to drink what they can from a bottle, and then are fed the remainder through the feeding tube.
 Infants who are too tired to bottle-feed may receive their formula or breast milk through the feeding tube alone.
 Older children may receive tube feedings at night, and be allowed to eat what they like during the daytime.